D9 Caterpillar digging down to the opal level at John Dunstan's Lambina opal mine during our 2000 opal buying trip to Australia.

 6/13/2000: Tried out the shower in our little campervan and it worked great!
 Drove to Warrnambool and got some groceries, lunch, a hair curler and blow dryer.
 Electrical is different than back home-240 volts and 50 hertz.
 Have seen signs to watch for kangaroos and koala bears but have not seen any yet.
 At the grocery store, I saw a sign for “easy, peasy, mincy meals”….(hamburger meals), tried “dim sums” – small egg roll type of finger food.
 “Skivvies” are turtlenecks.

 Traveled to Kingston today…camped at the Kingston Caravan Park (campsite) on the ocean.
 Very clean and well kept.
 The lawns were just beautiful!
 And we so enjoyed the large Norfolk Island pines that enhanced the caravan parks shoreline.
 But we were frustrated as we couldn’t get to the water.
-Tons of seaweed had been blown up by an earlier storm, covering the shore…very thick and hard to walk through.
+Tons of sea grass had been blown up by an earlier storm, covering the lovely white sand shore…very thick and hard to walk through.
 An historic lighthouse is located here (1872 built at Cape Jaffa-served over 100 years).
 Ate supper at the Crown Inn and early to bed.

 6/14/2000: Woke early, showered at the campground, breakfast in the camper.
 Collected a few shells in the seaweed.
 Loved the Norfolk Island Pine trees here.
 Gassed up in Kingston, and headed toward Adelaide.
 Saw a few emu and goats in with sheep flocks.

 Still having trouble with driving on the left, the narrower roads and the wider campervan.
 Not as many trees on this drive, but very lush and green just the same.
 Most rural mail boxes are 15-30 gallon drums on posts.
 Drums are mounted horizontal.